JeffDeCola/my-verilog-examples/sequential-logic/memory/dual_port_ram_synchronous/README.md

 two separate devices to read and write data simultaneously.
 This is achieved by having two separate access ports, one for each device.

+The B port will have precedence if data is written to both ports at the same time.

 _I used
 [iverilog](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/hardware/tools/simulation/iverilog-cheat-sheet)
 to simulate and